 to participate in the Illinois Articulation Initiative; maintain a complete GECC package; accept all courses approved for IAI GECC codes for transfer as fulfilling parts of the GECC package; and to prohibit additional lower-division general education course requirements for students with a complete GECC package (Source: P.A.
 103-469, eff.
-1-1-24).
+1-1-24; 103-1022, eff.8-9-24).